 3. Eastern Diamondback Rattlesnake

-There are three rattlesnake species in North Carolina: the Timber rattlesnake, the pigmy, and the eastern diamondback.
+There are three rattlesnake species in the state: the timber rattlesnake, pigmy, and eastern diamondback.

-All three have varying levels of danger, with the eastern diamondback being the most dangerous.
+All three have varying levels of danger, with the eastern diamondback being the most venomous snake in North Carolina.
 This is why we picked it for our list.

-The eastern diamondback rattlesnake is highly venomous and is classified as the most venomous snake in the American continent.
+The eastern diamondback rattlesnake is highly venomous and is classified as the most venomous snake on the American continent.
 It is also the largest rattlesnake.

 4. Eastern Copperhead